damozhang/awesome-ios-star/README.md

 - [LightweightObservable](https://github.com/fxm90/LightweightObservable) [:star: 135] - A lightweight implementation of an observable sequence that you can subscribe to.
 - [Bindy](https://github.com/MaximKotliar/Bindy) [:star: 26] - Simple, lightweight swift bindings with KVO support and easy to read syntax.
 - [OpenCombine](https://github.com/broadwaylamb/OpenCombine) [:star: 2471] — Open source implementation of Apple's Combine framework for processing values over time.
+- [OneWay](https://github.com/DevYeom/OneWay) [:star: 52] - A Swift library for state management with unidirectional data flow.
-- [Verge](https://github.com/muukii/Verge) [:star: 529] - Verge is a faster and scalable state management library for UIKit and SwiftUI
+- [Verge](https://github.com/muukii/Verge) [:star: 532] - Verge is a faster and scalable state management library for UIKit and SwiftUI

 ### React-Like
 - [Render](https://github.com/alexdrone/Render) [:star: 2160] - Swift and UIKit a la React.